highfidelity/hifi-content/usefulUtilities/statusIndicator/README.md

 The code for this content is open source.
 You must set up some configuration files for this content to work:
 1. A `dbInfo.json` file in `<statusIndicator root>/webApp/dbInfo.json` that contains the data below.
-2. A `config.json` file in `<statusIndicator root>/config/config.json` that contains the data below.

 ### `dbInfo.json`
 Here's what your `dbInfo.json` file should look like: